Building HSQLDB Jars

 HyperSQL CodeSwitcher

 CodeSwitcher reads the source code of a file, removes comments where appropriate and comments out the blocks that are not used for a particular version of the file.
 This operation is done for all files of a defined directory, and all subdirectories.
+The current version (2.7.3) of HSQLDB does not use the CodeSwitcher.

 Example C.2.
 Example source code before CodeSwitcher is run